everinurmind/portfolio-setup-and-mobile-first/README.md

 # 📖 Personal Portfolio <a name="about-project"></a>

 Hello!
-Here you will see my first personal portfolio web-page.
+Here you will see my first personal portfolio Web-Page.

 ## 🛠 Built With HTML & CSS <a name="built-with"></a>